Bank Negara Indonesia: Bank Negara Indonesia

 Signifying the determination of Bank Negara Indonesia 1946 to create a new image and attitudes in line with its aspiration to play a more international role and to respond to the challenges of globalization, the Bank changed its corporate logo into a 'Sailing Boat' and introduced the nickname of 'Bank BNI'.

 The law number 7 of the year 1992 opened-up opportunities for state-run banks to change their legal status into Limited State-Owned Corporations (or Persero).
 With this change in legal status, the Bank's name was officially replaced with 'PT.
 Bank Negara Indonesia (Persero)'.

 In 1996, Bank Negara Indonesia's decision to become a public company was manifested through an initial public offering (IPO) of its shares through the stock exchange.
 Bank Negara Indonesia was the first government bank in Indonesia which listed its shares on both the Jakarta Stock Exchange (now Indonesia Stock Exchange) and the Surabaya Stock Exchange.
 The corporate name was amended to 'PT.
 Bank Negara Indonesia (Persero) Tbk', to show its status as a public company.

-The government's banking recapitalization program, launched after the economic crisis, provided Bank Negara Indonesia with additional capital of IDR 61,2 trillion.
+The government's banking recapitalization program, launched after the economic crisis, provided Bank Negara Indonesia with additional capital of IDR 61.2 trillion.

 Recent development (BNI '46)

 The bank introduced the latest logo in 2004.
 The nickname 'Bank BNI' was changed to 'BNI'.

+In 2022, Bank Negara Indonesia officially acquired Bank Mayora and planned to transform the bank into a digital bank that focuses on the MSME segment.
+Bank Negara Indonesia also established BNI Ventures to do business in the venture capital sector.
+In 2023, the bank changed the name of Bank Mayora to Hibank.